gazmull/kamihime-bot/README.md

 (Restricted to specific roles & servers)
 Displays a message to help understanding *DATE* formatting.

+### Database Configuration:

+Create a new kamihime_bot mysql database, and execute the db.sql queries on it.

 ### Configuration:

 Copy "*config.sample.json*" to "*config.json*" and edit your configuration file: